Our Privacy Promise

 Special Category data.
-Data protection law and regulation recognises certain information as ‘special category’ data and as being particularly sensitive.
-This includes; racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, genetic data, certain biometric data, data concerning health or a person's sex life or sexual orientation.
-Sometimes we may need to collect or may indirectly obtain sensitive personal data.
+Data protection law and regulation recognises certain personal data as ‘special category’ data and as being particularly sensitive.
+This includes racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, genetic data, certain biometric data, data concerning health or a person's sex life or sexual orientation.
+Sometimes we may need to collect or may indirectly obtain special category personal data.
 For example:

 - If you have signed up to support an event that may be physically demanding, we may ask you to confirm any health conditions that we or the organisers need to be aware of.

-- We may gather this information for the purposes of monitoring and ensuring we provide equal opportunities to supporters and volunteers or to cater for your specific requirements when supporting us.
+- We may gather this data for the purposes of monitoring and ensuring we provide equal opportunities to supporters and volunteers or to cater for your specific requirements when supporting us.

-The accuracy of your personal information is really important to us.
-If you wish to update or correct any information we hold, please contact us using the contact details in Section 9 “How to Contact Us” at the end of this policy.
+The accuracy of your personal data is really important to us.
+If you wish to update or correct any personal data we hold, please contact us using the contact details in Section 9 “How to Contact Us” at the end of this policy.

 Why we need it

-We need your personal information in order to perform functions such as:
+We need your personal data in order to perform functions such as: